Grimeton Radio Station: History

-Following the war, additional transmitters were installed and the number of destinations increased, reaching a peak in the 1950s when the station operated twelve shortwave transmitters and one electronic longwave transmitter (as well as the original Alexanderson system), maintaining traffic to some twenty different countries in Europe, Asia and the Americas.
+Following the war, additional transmitters were installed and the number of destinations increased, reaching a peak in the 1950s when the station operated twelve shortwave transmitters and one electronic longwave transmitter (as well as the original Alexanderson system), maintaining traffic to some twenty countries in Europe, Asia and the Americas.
 By that point, the telegraphic transmissions had shifted from Morse code to radioteletype and the station also provided radiofax and radiotelephony services.
 In the early/mid-1950s, experimental FM and TV transmitter installations were made at the site, using the towers as antenna supports.

-By the 1960s, many of the transmitters were beginning show their age and were subsequently decommissioned, being replaced by more modern equipment.
+By the 1960s, many of the transmitters were beginning to show their age and were subsequently decommissioned, being replaced by more modern equipment.
 However, rather than refitting the original station building, a new facility was built in 1966 to house the new transmitters, a move which allowed for the preservation of the older equipment.
 Several new antennas were also erected in the mid-to-late 1960s, but these investments were relatively short-lived in their original context as they coincided with the move away from using fixed radio circuits for international communications in favour of satellites and new types of cables.
 Instead, focus would eventually shift to long-range maritime radio.
-Also, modern FM and TV transmitters were installed in the new facility, which has a 330 m high antenna support tower.
+Also, modern FM and TV transmitters were installed in the new facility, which has a 260 m high antenna support tower.

 The system installed in the new facility in two installments during the mid-60s and early-70s consisted of eight 30 kW Telefunken SV2470 HF transmitters and one 100 kW Telefunken HF transmitter, together with one 40 kW Telefunken LF transmitter.
 All HF transmitters shared a common antenna park, consisting of rhombic, discone and log-periodic antennas.
 The HF system was designed for international point-to-point telegraph and telephone circuit, but already in the mid-70s they started to fall out of fashion, with the last remaining being the Shanghai, Tokyo and Buenos Aires HF circuits, which were closed in the late-70s and early-80s.

 The transmitter set-up was then mostly used as a contingency back-up and for maritime HF services, air-ground radio and for SSB broadcasting trials.
 In the 1980s, the maritime radiotelex system MARITEX required more capacity, so several smaller HF and MF transmitters were added, sharing the antennas using diplex and triplexer filter networks.
 For a brief period in the 1990s the experimental aeronautical HF digital datalink (HFDL) system used the station as one of its transmitter sites.
+All pre-1980s LF and HF transmitters in the new building have since been decommissioned and scrapped.

+The early 1990s saw the corporatisation of Televerket, the Swedish telecom agency, with its successor Telia taking ownership of the site, apart from the new station building which was sectioned off and transferred to Teracom.